syedn/Simple-web-parser-in-Python-uni-assignment-/README.md

-# assignment3Intro
-intro to web assignment 3
+# Simple web parser in Python